-Sleep Apnea and Life Insurance
+Sleep Apnea and Term Life Insurance Rates

 If you have mild or moderate sleep apnea and you undergo effective treatment, such as using a CPAP device, and have no other risk factors, many insurance carriers would consider offering you the best classification rating in the life insurance industry.
-This rating, depending on the insurance carrier.
+This rating is typically called Preferred Plus or Preferred Best, depending on the insurance carrier.

 If your medical records show that you have been advised by a doctor to perform a sleep study test, but have not done so, some life insurance companies will not even consider you for coverage until you do.
 These sleep study tests, which your health insurance will most likely cover, reveals brain wave activity, respiratory patterns, chest muscle activity and oxygenation.